c3rb3ru5d3d53c/binlex/README.md

 ```

 # Tips
+- Does not support PE files that are VB6 or .NET if you run against these you will get errors
 - Don't mix packed and unpacked malware or you will taint your dataset (seen this in academics all the time)
 - Verify the samples you are collecting into a group using skilled analysts
 - These traits are best used with a hybrid approach (supervised)